-■ Below third quartile: no enhanced/additional strategies needed

-Phoenix Academy Chelsea employs the following retention strategies for LEP students:

-- Absence Phone Call Protocol: Any time that a student is absent, at least one staff member makes a personal phone call home to the student and the student's adult supporter.
-In addition to informing the adult supporter about the absence, this protocol ensures that the student has the support that they need to return to school the next day.
-Using this protocol helps ensure that students attend school regularly and remain enrolled in school. - Home Visits: Student support team members make home visits home to students who have been absent for extended periods of time.
-During a home visit, multiple staff members meet with the student and the student's adult supporters to establish plans to ensure that the student will remain engaged in school and have the support they need to succeed. - Failing student protocol: The academic support team utilizes a "Failing Student Protocol" in which teachers are required to report if a student on a LEP student who is failing a class so that he/she can receive support. - ELD team: Phoenix has teachers at each school devoted to English Language Development.
-ELD teachers not only teach the ELD classes, but additionally, they observe students in their general education classes and lead professional development sessions to ensure that all teachers are employing academic strategies to best teach LEP students. - Crew cohorts: Special education students benefit from Crew Cohorts.
+Limited English-proficient students/English learners (b) 2019-2020 Strategies ☐ Below third quartile: no enhanced/additional strategies needed Phoenix Academy Chelsea employs the following retention strategies for LEP students: Absence Phone Call Protocol: Any time that a student is absent, at least one staff member makes a personal phone call home to the student and the student's adult supporter.
+In addition to informing the adult supporter about the absence, this protocol ensures that the student has the (a) CHART data support that they need to return to school the next day.
+Using this protocol helps ensure that students attend school regularly and remain enrolled in school.
+School percentage: 12.6% Third Quartile: 10.0% Home Visits: Student support team members make home visits home to students who have been absent for extended periods of time.
+During a home visit, multiple staff members meet with the The school is above the student and the student's adult supporters to establish plans to ensure that the student will remain third quartile percentages. engaged in school and have the support they need to succeed.
+ELD team: Phoenix has teachers at each school devoted to English Language Development.
+ELD teachers not only teach the ELD classes, but additionally, they observe students in their general education classes and lead professional development sessions to ensure that all teachers are employing academic strategies to best teach LEP students.
+Crew cohorts: Special education students benefit from Crew Cohorts.
 During Crew, students build strong relationships with an adult.
-In addition to providing a forum for relationship building, crew serves as a retention tool for special education students through the following: - Weekly crew grade checks that allow students to discuss their current grades with their advisors.
-Having this opportunity to check-in about grades supports our retention efforts for LEP students because it is a proactive method for ensuring that students continue to make academic progress. - Weekly behavior checks allow students to discuss their recent behavior with their advisor (including absences and cutting school).
-These conversations support students as they learn how to regulate their behavior and be successful in school. - O Phone calls crew leaders make phone calls home to their advisee when they are absent and make phone calls to students' adult supporters to provide them with absence, academic, and behavior updates.
-This communication strategy allows students and families to receive consistent updates and helps maintain the connection to school so that students remain in school. - Circle Back Protocol: Academic frustration can interfere with adult relationships and learning.
-Phoenix utilizes a circle back protocol, whereby students and teachers have conversations about academic frustrations.
-Through a protocol, students can air frustrations, learn how to regulate behavior in the future, and repair a relationship with a teacher; in turn, this allows students to move forward and continue to have academic and behavior success in school.
+In addition to providing a forum for relationship building, crew serves as a retention tool for special education students through the following: